apache/maven-blog/apache-maven-assembly-plugin-3.1.0.markdown

 Note:

 * Maven 3.X only
-* JDK 7 miminum requirement.
+* JDK 7 minimum requirement.

 You can download the appropriate sources etc. from the [download page](https://maven.apache.org/plugins/maven-assembly-plugin/download.cgi).